creatis-myriad/creatis-myriad.github.io/collections/_posts/2023-07-06-Mean_teachers_are_better_role_models.md

 A sketch of a binary classification task with two labeled examples (large black dots) and one unlabeled example, demonstrating how the choice of the unlabeled target (blue circle) affects the fitted function (gray curve).

-- (a) A model with no regularization &rarr; free to fit any function that predicts the labeled training examples well
+- (a) A model with **no regularization**
+    &rarr; free to fit any function that predicts the labeled training examples well
-- (b) A model trained with noisy labeled data (small dots) &rarr; consistent predictions around labeled data points
+- (b) A model trained with noisy labeled data (small dots)
+    &rarr; consistent predictions around labeled data points
-- (c) The teacher model (gray curve) is first fitted to the labeled examples, and then left unchanged during the training of the student model. &rarr; Consistency to noise around unlabeled examples provides additional smoothing
+- (c) The teacher model (gray curve) is first fitted to the labeled examples, and then left unchanged during the training of the student model.
+The student model has noise, the teacher doesn't.
+    &rarr; Consistency to noise around unlabeled examples provides additional smoothing. **Used by the $$\Gamma$$ model**.
-- (d) Noise on the teacher model reduces the bias of the targets without additional training. &rarr; The expected direction of stochastic gradient descent is towards the mean (large blue circle) of individual noisy targets (small blue circles)
+- (d) Noise on the teacher model reduces the bias of the targets without additional training.
+Average of multiple predictions by the teacher.
+    &rarr; The expected direction of stochastic gradient descent is towards the mean (large blue circle) of individual noisy targets (small blue circles). **Used by the  $$\Pi$$ model**.
-- (e) Ensemble model &rarr; gives an even better expected target
+- (e) Ensemble model
+    &rarr; gives an even better expected target. **Both Temporal Ensembling and the Mean Teacher method use this approach**

 ---
 ## Mean Teacher